Business Immigration

 ILR Route changeILR Route change

-• Extended Timelines for Some: Penalties for immigration breaches, public funds use, or illegal entry can extend the period up to 30 years; the traditional 10-year long residence route (allowing time aggregation) is abolished.
+• Longer timelines: Breaches or non-compliance can extend eligibility up to 30 years; the 10-year long residence route is removed.

 The landscape of UK Indefinite Leave to Remain (ILR) applications continues to evolve in 2026, with the full rollout of the 2025 White Paper's "earned settlement" reforms fundamentally reshaping eligibility.
 For employee relations teams and long-term workforce planners, grasping these shifts is vital for retaining international talent and aligning human capital strategies with the new merit-based system.This guide outlines the core changes, their workforce implications, and practical steps to adapt your talent management framework.